-Many data elements and attributes within the AIDX schema are populated with data from one or more IATA codesets.
+Many data elements and attributes within the AIDX schema are populated with data from one or more IATA code-sets.
 The intent is to provide a set of data values which are understood by all users of the AIDX message and to avoid the use of ad-hoc codes which would compromise the AIDX standard.
-These Code Sets are maintained_by IATA and posted on the IATA PADIS extranet site for use by registered users accessing the PADIS reference documents section.
+These CodeSets are maintained_by IATA and posted on the IATA Developer Portal site for public use.
 There is no charge for use of these codesets.